LironeFitoussi/TA-at-IITC/General Exercises/Week 2/Arrays/javascript-arrays-exercises-with-hints.md

     Hint: Initialize an empty array and use `push()` inside the loop to add squared values.
     [Learn more about for loops](https://www.w3schools.com/js/js_loop_for.asp)

-23. Create an array of words.
+23. HARD: Create an array of words.
 Use the `filter()` method to create a new array containing only words with more than 5 letters.
     Hint: The callback function for `filter()` should check the length of each word.
     [Learn more about filter()](https://www.w3schools.com/jsref/jsref_filter.asp)